 |D’Addario’s best-selling string set – nickel-wound regular light gauge (.010-.046).|

 |A light gauge (.010-.046) set of D’Addario’s popular new super-strong NYXL series.|

 |Nickel-plated roundwound strings with a light .010-.046 gauge – good all-rounders.|

 |Classic Fender bullets, made from nickel with a light gauge (.009-.042).|

 While a low quality guitar can still sound great in the hands of a professional, rusty old strings will make an electric guitar sound awful no matter who is playing.

-Guide to Buying A Good Pair Of Electric Guitar Strings
+Guide to Buying The Guitar Strings You Need

 So let’s start with gauges, which tend to be categorized as heavy, medium, and light sets, although you will find mixed hybrid sets, as well as super light and super heavy sets from some brands.
 There are no set rules, and one manufacturer’s ‘heavy’ can be different from another, although in general the weights are roughly the same.
 Let’s use the famous string makers D’Addario as our benchmark.